SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

 Usage example
 ^^^^^^^^^^^^^

-A client like fdsnws_fetch is recommended, but also tools like wget and curl can be used.
+A client like :ref:`fdsnws_fetch` is recommended, but also tools like wget and curl can be used.
 As an example, let's request data from the restricted station AAI (assuming that we are authorized to get data of this station).